 Post-injury, these nervous system contractions may release fully, but, more times than not, there is some kind of partial "perma-spasm" operating underneath the surface of reduced muscular function.

 This kind of spasming, coupled with the resulting scar-tissue collagen binding around the nerves running through a limb, can trigger a constant pain signal in the brain and further hinder muscle performance.
-The body's natural electric current in the area is reduced, which means circulation and muscle recruitment is also reduced.
+The body's natural electric current in the area is reduced, which means circulation and muscle recruitment are likewise reduced.

 Treat and lengthen the nerves innervating the muscles of an injured limb, and the muscles will receive amplified signals for release and healing.
 If the muscles release on that injured limb, the bones of that limb will house the joints correctly: the joints will be free to release and open to their natural, correct positions.